Manners of Tea Ceremony|How to dress, order of seating, and how to drink tea and eat sweets?

 Basic Manners of Tea Ceremony

-First, here are some basic manners to keep in mind in the tea ceremony.
+First, we would like to introduce some basic manners that you should keep in mind in the tea ceremony.
 There are several schools of tea ceremony, each with different manners.
-It is recommended that you check the etiquette of the school you are studying based on the basic manners.
+It is a good idea to check the etiquette of the school you are studying based on the basic manners.

 Entering and Seating